tudormunteanu/qapital/Readme.md

 You will need to change the Bundle ID to your team's wildcard Bundle Identifier.

+Localization has been configured for the app and currently set to English and Swedish (well, not really Swedish, but the code works).

 ## Target iOS version

 The project is targeted currently for iOS 8+